edgelesssys/constellation/docs/versioned_docs/version-2.0/getting-started/install.md

 </tabItem>
 </tabs>

-### Troubleshooting

-If you receive an error during any of the outlined steps, please verify that you have executed all previous steps in this documentation.
-Also, feel free to ask our active community on [Discord](https://discord.com/invite/rH8QTH56JN) for help.

 ### Next Steps

 Once you have followed all previous steps, you can proceed [to deploy your first confidential Kubernetes cluster and application](first-steps.md).